 I submit to you that we don’t need the authority of Jesus, we only need Jesus.
 He is the Savior; He is the Conqueror, He is the King.
 Jesus has finished His ministry, the veil of the Temple has been torn in two, and the Holy Spirit has been given; we may now go straight to the throne of God and find grace to help in our times of need.

 I’m inclined to believe that if those who say they have the authority of Christ were to ever see Him as He is now, they would never say it again.
-Having seen Jesus at least three times, I won’t so much as claim a promise in His name, much less suppose I am equal with Him in any way, authority or otherwise.
+Having seen Jesus several times, I won’t so much as claim a promise in His name, much less suppose I am equal with Him in any way, authority or otherwise.